-On June 1, 2016, Rugby announced that it had acquired 100% of an extensive portfolio of both granted exploration concessions and applications covering approximately 845 square kilometres in Colombia for a nominal cash consideration.
+On June 1, 2016, Rugby announced that it had acquired an extensive portfolio of both granted exploration concessions and applications covering approximately 845 square km in Colombia for a nominal cash consideration.

-The portfolio comprises numerous projects including the El Poma and the Caramanta projects located in the mid-Cauca gold-copper porphyry belt and the Pastora projects which are located in the Bucamaranga belt.
+The portfolio comprises numerous projects including la Pastora project which is located in the Bucamaranga belt and some others located in the mid-Cauca gold-copper porphyry belt.
 These belts are considered prospective for both epithermal and porphyry gold mineralization.
 Importantly, the database includes regional scale geochemical and geophysical data over a larger area than just that of the concessions and applications acquired.